 We assume you already visited Sicily and its charm amazed you.
 There is so much to take in on this spectacular island.

-Whether you travel by car or public transport, there are so many attractions to see and things to experience.
-One day, you pass by the ancient Greek temples of Agrigento and in just one ride, you can be sitting in one corner admiring the splendid hilltop towns of Erice and Taormina.
-If you are into culture trips, walking the historic centres of Palermo and Catania is the best.
-The Palermo Cathedral and the small churches and Sicilian Baroque buildings nearby boast a few of Sicily’s most notable architectures.
-In Catania, the Sant Agata Cathedral, the University square and the landscape of Mount Etna will welcome you.
+Whether you travel by car or public transport, there are so many attractions to see and experience.
+One day, you’ll pass by the ancient Greek temples of Agrigento, and in just one ride, you can be sitting in one corner admiring the splendid hilltop towns of Erice and Taormina.
+If you are into cultural trips, walking the historic centers of Palermo as well as Catania is the best.
+The city Cathedral, the small churches, and Sicilian Baroque buildings nearby boast a few of Sicily’s most notable architectures.
+In Catania, the Sant Agata Cathedral, the University square, and the landscape of Mount Etna will welcome you.
 Sicily is also rich in natural resources such as its beautiful beaches, lakes, hills, and volcanoes.
-Food adventures in this region are not to miss too, Sicilian cuisines are one of the most celebrated foods in Italy.
+Food adventures in this region are also not to miss.
+Sicilian cuisines are one of the most celebrated foods in Italy.

-Visiting Sicily and seeing all these wonderful features is different from actually moving in and living the Sicilian life.
-It is not always a dolce vita but experiencing the glory and hardship that comes with it is truly a once in a lifetime journey.
+Visiting Sicily is different from actually moving in and living the Sicilian life.
+It is not always a dolce vita but experiencing the glory and hardship that comes with it is truly a once-in-a-lifetime journey.